skip to main content

 Summer Undergraduate Research Fellowships (SURF)

-One of the Student-Faculty Programs' best-known efforts, the SURF program is also one of the crown jewels of Caltech.
-During this annual 10-week summer research opportunity, undergraduate students from Caltech and other colleges and universities conduct research under the guidance of experienced mentors working at the frontiers of their fields.
+91 percent of Caltech undergraduates participate in research, and the main vehicle for that participation is the SURF program.
+During this annual 10-week summer research opportunity, students conduct research under the guidance of experienced mentors working at the frontiers of their fields in labs across Caltech divisions, JPL, LIGO, and at other universities.

 No member of the Caltech community shall take unfair advantage of any other member of the Caltech community.